hucancode/hucancode/src/posts/oni-training-2024.md

 #### ✨ Reality Stone

-- By the end of the year, aim for at least 1.5x yearly income, ideally 2x
+- By the end of the year, aim for at least 1.5x annual income, ideally 2x

 #### ⏰ Time Stone